smichalski17-dev/documentarian/my-website/docs/tutorials/developer-sdk-guide.md

 ### Sample Implementation

-Below are integration steps you can find in the SDK DCL Sample Game source code.
+Below are integration steps you can find in the SDK Sample Game source code.

-1. Game initiates login into the DNA platform via DCL.
+1. Game initiates login.

     - Login response returns: